bmar1/Plated/README.md

 - **Docker** containerizes both frontend and backend, making deployment consistent across environments
 - **EC2** hosts the entire application stack, with all containers running within a single instance for cost-effective production deployment

-This architecture allows for easy local development with Docker Compose while maintaining production-grade deployment on AWS infrastructure.
+This architecture allows for easy local development with Docker Compose while maintaining production-grade deployment on AWS infrastructure, with this in mind, it handles scale well, and can be adjusted.

 ---